maurolepore/ropensci-review/README.md

 What do you think?

-## The way we communicate: On kindness

-> ### Everything in open source should be a series of kindnesses

-> You could view everything in [open source software] as a kindness that someone has done for you and others.
-Taking the altruistic view of open source keeps things grounded and healthy.
+## View every contribution as kindness to you and others

 > It's like when I hold the door open for someone. (...)
-When someone in open source makes demands it's like the person passing through the door criticizing how I held the door open.
-It ... leads to people no longer being willing to hold open doors for others.
+Criticizing how I held the door open ... leads to people no longer being willing to hold open doors for others.
 > -- [Setting expectations for open source participation](https://snarky.ca/setting-expectations-for-open-source-participation/amp/)

 ## The way we build and review software: For authors